ph8tel/get-my-youtube-data/README.md

 * You Tube API key
   * [Tutorial](https://developers.google.com/youtube/v3/getting-started)

  put this API key somewhere safe.
 Do not publish it to github or deploy it.
 Bad things can happen.
-* your You Tube id
+* Your You Tube id

   1. Sign in to your You Tube account.
   2. In the top right, click your account icon > settings .